MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-ddinstall-components-section.md

 **AddComponent**=*ComponentName,[flags],component-install-section*

 This directive references an INF-writer-defined component-install-section elsewhere in the INF file for the drivers of the devices covered by this *DDInstall* section.
-For more information, see [INF AddComponent Directive](inf-addcomponent-directive.md).
+For more information, see [**INF AddComponent Directive**](inf-addcomponent-directive.md).

 ## Remarks